On this page:

 The Graduate Student Policy Seminar is coordinated by the ASHE Council on Public Policy in Higher Education (CPPHE)

-Council on International Higher Education (CIHE) Mentoring & Networking Program
+Council on International Higher Education (CIHE) Networking Rountables Program

-The ASHE Council on International Higher Education (CIHE) hosts annual Mentoring and Networking for Early Career Scholars and Graduate Students, as well as more seasoned Scholars in connection with the ASHE CIHE Pre-Conference Forum.
-The main goal of the 2021 CIHE Virtual Mentoring and Networking Roundtables is to facilitate new connections and potential relationships between faculty, staff, researchers, and students who are interested in international and comparative higher education.
+The ASHE Council for International Higher Education (CIHE) offers annual Networking Roundtables for Early Career Scholars and Graduate Students, as well as more seasoned Scholars.
+The main goal of the CIHE Networking Roundtables Program is to facilitate new connections and potential relationships between faculty, staff, researchers, and students who are interested in international and comparative higher education.

 In this workshop, we strive to address the challenges faced by mid-career faculty members by focusing on two goals: 1) offer a counter-narrative of the mid-career stage by looking at the ways in which faculty members and/or institutions can assert themselves to find opportunities to support mid-career faculty within challenging contexts, and 2) provide the needed scaffolding and supports to help mid-career faculty members assume personal agency over this ill-defined stage of the faculty career.